 With a vertical mouse, your hand is positioned similarly to as if you’re holding a cup.
 The build of the mouse curves up with your hands so that instead of your thumb being on the side and index finger on the top of the mouse, the design of the Anker 2.4G Wireless Vertical Ergonomic Optical Mouse allows for your fingers to be on the opposite side of the mouse.

 This makes for a much more optimally designed mouse that also alleviates pressure on your wrist joint.
 This way, if you’re accustomed to cramping and a stiff wrist feeling you won’t have that issue any longer.

 As the design of the Anker 2.4G Wireless Vertical Ergonomic Optical Mouse is different from what you’re accustomed to it may take a few days to adjust to the design, but you’ll feel right at home quickly.

 In fact, the mouse is as if a traditional mouse was turned on its side and an extra grip was installed to support your thumb.

-There are a number of control features on the Anker 2.4G Wireless Vertical Ergonomic Optical Mouse, beyond the regular left and right button and the scroll wheel.
-On the top of the mouse, along with where your thumb is, you’ll find the DPI switch button, plus the previous and next page button.
+There are a number of control features on the Anker 2.4G Wireless Vertical Ergonomic Optical Mouse, beyond the regular left and right buttons and the scroll wheel.
+On the top of the mouse, along with where your thumb is, you’ll find the DPI switch button, plus the previous and next page buttons.